 Pays interest: Current yields on savings accounts may not be great, but they may be able to help you accumulate a little more cash over time.
 Shop around to make sure you get the best rate on a savings account.
 Yields on savings accounts have improved significantly during the past few years.
 There have been nine Federal Reserve rate hikes since December 2015, including four last year.
 These increases are a part of the reason it’s easy to find a savings account yielding at least 2 percent APY.
 You can compare rates on savings accounts on Bankrate to find the right account for you.

 Why you need both

 It’s very likely you have a checking account.

-While they are a convenient way to pay for things, checking accounts are terrible places to save.
+While they’re a convenient way to pay for things, most checking accounts are terrible places to save.
 Not only can money be drawn out quickly by savers themselves in moments of weakness, but checking deposits make a ripe target for thieves.

 And if you’re worried about the hassle of managing multiple accounts, it’s easier than ever, with the ability to bank online and via mobile.
 Having two accounts can even allow you to dodge checking fees in some cases.